Shocking Your Audience

 That’s a fine example of what not to do.
 Shocking?
 Yes.
 But also out of place and not appropriate.
 You, as the reader, no doubt saw how forced it was.
 It was simply added to shock you; it had no other role.
 And that’s bad.
 If you’re going to be shocking your audience then you need to do it in such a way that it’s natural, in a way that serves a purpose other than simply shock value.

-In my series of books, The Fang Series, the main character attacks a family, tortures them for a while and then kills them all.
+In a series of books I wrote, the main character attacks a family, tortures them for a while and then kills them all.
 Including the five year old daughter.
 That’s shocking enough.
 In the second book it is revealed that the main character raped the daughter to psychologically damage the parents.
 It wasn’t described in any way, but that too was a shocking element.
 Main characters are often assumed to be the ‘hero’ of the story.
 If they start acting in a way that a hero shouldn’t then the audience reacts.
 I didn’t include this because I wanted to shock the audience.
 I didn’t expect it to if I’m being honest.
 I put it into my book because that’s what the character would have done in that situation.
 He was a monster.
 Monsters aren’t nice.
 Monsters don’t have morals like normal people.

 But how do you know if you’re adding something for shock value, or you’re adding something that will shock your audience?
 You need to ask yourself some questions.